Perth and Dunkeld Railway: On the main line

 The little Perth and Dunkeld line was therefore to become part of an important main line.

-The Inverness and Perth Junction Railway was authorised by Parliament on 22 July 1861.
+The Inverness and Perth Junction Railway was authorised by the Inverness and Perth Junction Railway Act 1861 (24 & 25 Vict. c. clxxxvi) on 22 July 1861.
 The first section of the new line was opened, from "Dunkeld" to Pitlochry, on 1 June 1863, and the I&PJR company took over the working of the Perth and Dunkeld Railway. line was opened throughout on 9 September 1863.
-By an Act of 8 June 1863 the Dunkeld company was absorbed by the I&PJR, with effect from 1 March 1864.
+By the Inverness and Perth Junction and Perth and Dunkeld Railways Amalgamation Act 1863 (26 & 27 Vict. c. lviii) of 8 June 1863 the Dunkeld company was absorbed by the I&PJR, with effect from 1 March 1864.

 Kingswood passing loop

 A passing loop was commissioned at Kingswood between Murthly and Dunkeld in 1908.

 Murthly Mental Hospital connection

 The Perth District Asylum was located at Murthly, completed in 1864 at a cost of £30,000.
 It was later enlarged.
 A tramway connected the station with the asylum gasworks, for the bringing in of fuel and other stores.
 The tramway was later extended to run to the asylum main building in addition.